-YEAR PI STAGE SUMMARY OF EVENTS FOR THIS YEAR AYP GOALS NOT MET AYP GOALS MET 2009 1 Our school met all of its criteria for progress.
-This good news enabled the school to reach the halfway mark on the road to exiting Program Improvement.
-In order to exit PI, a school has to meet its Adequate Yearly Progress targets two years in a row.
-2010 2 We met 13 of the 17 criteria for Adequate Yearly Progress.
+YEAR PI STAGE SUMMARY OF EVENTS FOR THIS YEAR AYP GOALS NOT MET ■ AYP GOALS MET ■ 2010 2 We met 13 of the 17 criteria for Adequate Yearly Progress.
 As a result, the school moved to stage 2 of Program Improvement.
 2011 2 Our school met all of its criteria for progress.
 This good news enabled the school to reach the halfway mark on the road to exiting Program Improvement.
 In order to exit PI, a school has to meet its Adequate Yearly Progress targets two years in a row.
 2012 3 We met 11 of the 21 criteria for Adequate Yearly Progress.
 As a result, the school moved to stage 3 of Program Improvement.
+2013 4 We met nine of the 17 criteria for Adequate Yearly Progress.
+As a result, the school moved to stage 4 of Program Improvement.

-SOURCE: PI status is based on the Accountability Progress Report of October 2012.
-A school can be in Program Improvement based on students' test results in the 2011-2012 school year or earlier.
+SOURCE: PI status is based on the Accountability Progress Report of September 2013.
+A school can be in Program Improvement based on students' test results in the 2012-2013 school year or earlier.
 Some schools were in Program Improvement prior to the passage of No Child Left Behind, when the definition of PI was significantly modified.